Netsach/concrete-datastore/FAQS.md

 django.db.utils.OperationalError: FATAL:  role "user-concrete-datastore" does not exist
 ```

 You used the wrong run command for docker.
 The container might not even be started, or it crashed right after the launch.
 This is due to the fact that a database name, username and password is required.
-If you are just trying out the concrete-datastore, use the following default settings:
+If you are just trying out the `concrete-datastore`, use the following default settings:

 ```shell
 docker run --name postgres-concrete-gcmcn -e POSTGRES_DB=db-concrete-datastore -e POSTGRES_USER=user-concrete-datastore -e POSTGRES_PASSWORD=pwd-concrete-datastore -d -p 5432:5432 postgres